GL Communications Inc.

 • MTP2 and MTP3 information

-Different SS7 layers like MTP2, MTP3, ISUP, TUP, SCCP, INAP and many application layer protocols from GSM/GPRS network like MAP, CAMEL(CAP), IS 41 etc are decoded according to ANSI/ITU/ETSI standards and displayed in an organized fashion.
+Different SS7 layers like MTP2, MTP3, ISUP, TUP, SCCP, INAP (CS1, CS2), IUP, BICC, BISUP, BTUP and many application layer protocols from GSM/GPRS network like MAP, CAMEL(CAP), IS 41 etc are decoded according to ANSI/ITU/ETSI/CHINA/UK standards and displayed in an organized fashion.

 GL Communications supports the following types of SS7 analyzers:

-• Remote/Offline SS7 Analyzers (Pre-requisites: Hardware Dongles and Windows 2000/XP Operating System)
+• Remote/Offline SS7 Analyzers (Pre-requisites: Hardware Dongles and Windows Operating System)

 Also, visit GL's SIGTRAN protocol decode web page for a description of SIGTRAN - used to carry Q.931 or SS7 ISUP messages between IP nodes such as a Signaling Gateway and Media Gateway Controller or Media Gateway.

-• Summary View displays MTP2, MTP3 information and SS7 Message types, Called and Calling number, SCCP message type, SSN, INAP information, and more
+• Summary View displays MTP2, MTP3 information and SS7 Message types, Called and Calling number, SCCP message type, SSN, INAP information, IUP information, BICC message type, and more in a tabular format

-• Hex Dump View displays the frame information in HEX and ASCII format
+• Hex Dump View displays the frame information in HEX and ASCII format, the contents of this view can also be copied to clipboard

 • Statistics View displays call and MSU statistics at any link or entire link set